Relationship with Our Customers

 Quality Management System

-The Unipres Group promotes acquisition of international standards certification for quality management systems.
-Our manufacturing bases in Japan have ISO 9001 certification, and our overseas manufacturing bases have IATF 16949, a standard for quality management systems specifically in the automobile industry.
-The bases in Japan are currently working to acquire IATF 16949 certification.
+The Unipres Group’s manufacturing bases in Japan and overseas have IATF 16949, an international standard for quality management systems specifically in the automobile industry.

 Initiatives for Technological Development and R&D